parth375/parth375/README.md

-- 👋 Hi, I’m Parth.
+- 👋 Hi, I’m Parth Chauhan.
 - 💞️ I’m looking to exploring and learning about new technologies.
-- 👀 I’m interested in Problem Solving .
+- 👀 I’m interested in Creating and Building Programms.
-- 🌱 I’m currently pursuing Bachelor's Of Technology (CSE) from Vellore Institute Of Technology (VIT).

 <!---